NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Furnace Newt.md

 abilities_mid:
   - name: ""
   - name: "All-Consuming Fire"
     desc: " (fire,polymorph,primal) Whenever a creature other than a furnace newt uses a spell or ability with the fire trait within 30 feet of the furnace newt, the furnace newt feeds on the thermal energy of the fire, growing in size to the next size category (from Small to Medium, from Medium to Large, or from Large to Huge).
 This ability can take effect multiple times, though at most once per round.
 If the newt is already Huge when this ability is activated, it must attempt a DC 23 Fortitude check save or explode, killing it and dealing 4d4 fire damage to all creatures in a 15-foot emanation (DC 19 Reflex check save).
 On a successful save, the newt doesn't absorb the heat and remains Huge.
 Whenever a creature uses a cold spell or ability within 30 feet of the furnace newt, it instead shrinks one size category, to a minimum of Small.
-If the newt was already Small, it is instead Slowed 1 until the end of its next turn.
-Like the growth, this can take effect multiple times, but only once per round.\n[[Effects/Effect_ All-Consuming Fire|Effect: All-Consuming Fire]]"
+If the newt was already Small, it is instead [[undefined]] until the end of its next turn.
+Like the growth, this can take effect multiple times, but only once per round.\n\n[[Effects/Effect_ All-Consuming Fire|Effect: All-Consuming Fire]]"

 attacks:
   - name: ""